fkroeber/obia_exploratory/README.md

 ## Feature EDA - Knowledge Discovery in OBIA

+The project is currently in the development phase.
+If you encounter any bugs, please open an issue or pull request...

 ## I. Background & Idea

 Object-based image analysis (OBIA) concerns the creation and analysis of image-objects as groups of contiguous pixels representing real-world geographic objects.
 These image-objects can be evaluated in terms of their spectral, textural, geometrical, and contextual features enabling to classify the objects in a manner that mimics the human vision.
 The analysis of object features can be realised in different settings ranging from knowledge-based rulesets to sample-based supervised machine learning approaches.
 In both cases, a meaningful feature formation is a pivotal prerequisite for the performance of the model.
 In the branch of supervised learning algorithms, feature selection may not be necessary as there are some standard models (such as Random Forests (RF)) well-known for their robustness and capability to handle large amounts of redundant features.
 Also, taking the example of RF, automated evaluation of feature importances is included, which can be used for a feature selection, if necessary.
 However, the are reasons for sticking with a knowledge-based ruleset approach instead of a data-driven evaluation of object features.
 The most simple one may be the lack of reference data rendering the application of supervised algorithms infeasible.
 Increased transparency in the sense of an explicit formulation of decision rules may be another reason for sticking with ruleset-based approaches.
 For knowledge-based modelling - in contrast to machine learning based approaches - the engineering & selection of meaningful features is really crucial as they are directly used to formulate the decision rules.